 We all have the same hardware in the form of our brain and neurology.
 But after that all bets are off.
 What’s different?
 Simple answer: everyone’s memories.
-So your take on Meyer Lemon is going to be different than mine because my experience in the form of my internal pictures, movies, sounds and feelings associated with Meyer Lemon throughout my lifetime is unique and not yours.
-And while we may agree that there’s something sour and citrus-like in the wine we’re sharing we’re never going to have the identical experience collectively known as Meyer Lemon.
+Your take on Meyer Lemon is going to be different than mine because my memory in the form of internal pictures, movies, sounds, and feelings associated with Meyer Lemon throughout my lifetime is unique and not yours.
+While we may agree that there’s something sour and citrus-like in the wine we’re sharing, we’re never going to have the identical experience collectively known as Meyer Lemon.
 You may think it smells more like pink grape fruit or a catcher’s mitt or a freshly painted garage door for that matter.
 Further, the wonderful bouquet of flowers I adore in a glass of glorious Grand Cru Alsace Gewurztraminer may utterly repel you because it’s entirely too close to your memory of a tragic drive-by at a Macy’s perfume counter at some point in the distant past.
 Personal likes and dislikes are important and those are based on memory too.

 Context is also important.
 The how’s, who’s, why’s and when’s you taste/drink a wine collectively form the trump card in any wine experience.
-That magic bottle of whatever you enjoyed when your boyfriend proposed will forever be your favorite wine in the whole entire universe and just the mere thought of it will send you around the moon and back to that magic moment--until the divorce.
+That magic bottle of whatever you enjoyed when your boyfriend proposed will forever be your favorite wine in the whole entire universe.
+The mere thought of it will send you around the moon and back to that magic moment--until the divorce.
 Then it becomes the most cursed s#@*&% bottle of wine in the history of mankind.
 Yes, friends, context is important.
 Remember that.

 Remember also that wine tasting is marginally about actually tasting.
 It’s primarily about SMELLING as smell accounts for over 85% of the sense of taste.
 So if you’re passing by the nose on your evening goblet of Cabernet going right in for the big slurp the proverbial cow is already out of the barn.
 In fact, the cow is so far out of the barn that it took your car to SFO and is now headed to Fiji.
 On your credit card.
 Moo.

-But it's easily understandable that the poetic meanderings/descriptions of wine writing can sometimes leave one puzzled, forlorn and even verklempt.
-This because wine has no inherent vocabulary leaving us wine professionals to borrow, often tragically, nomenclature from completely unrelated fields.
-Adjectives such as “murky,” “bold,” “dense,” and even something comical like “explosive” find their way into wine descriptions not to mention any number of fruits, herbs and spices (road tar is among my favorites).
+It's easily understandable that the poetic meanderings and or descriptions of wine writing can sometimes leave one puzzled, forlorn, and even verklempt.
+Wine has no inherent vocabulary leaving us as wine professionals to borrow, often tragically, nomenclature from completely unrelated fields.
+Adjectives such as “murky,” “bold,” “dense,” and even something comical like “explosive” find their way into wine descriptions, not to mention any number of fruits, herbs, and spices (road tar is among my favorites).
 But when you read that tasting a rare old vintage made some famous wine writer start weeping you should definitely have serious misgivings.
 I would.

-Know that wine professionals taste a lot of wine as in potentially thousands of bottles a year.
+Know that wine professionals taste a lot of wine, some of them thousands of bottles a year.
 If someone is tasting that much odds are they’re pretty good at it and they should also be proficient at communicating about it in a meaningful way even if they are limited to nomenclature that may seem like Martian to the novice.
 Keep in mind that this is tasting and not drinking.
-A professional tasting may sound like fun to you but it’s hard work requiring a hell of a lot of focus, concentration and inevitable palate fatigue.
+A professional tasting may sound like fun to you but it’s hard work requiring a hell of a lot of focus, concentration, and inevitable palate fatigue.
 Still think it sounds fun?
 Imagine tasting 45 different coffees in 90 minutes, taking notes and then writing about the qualities of each one.
 I rest my case.